starcorelabs/homelab/popos-22.04.md

 # Pop!_OS 22.04
-This is my step-by-step guide to install and configure Pop!_OS 22.04.
+This is my guide to install and configure Pop!_OS 22.04.

 If you want to replace your current Windows operating system you can follow along.